 They remain so to this day, with Popocatepetl, (the smoking mountain) residing over his princess Iztaccihuatl, (the sleeping woman) while she lay in eternal sleep.

-On occasion, Popocatepetl will spew ash, reminding those watching that he is always in attendance and that he will never leave the side of his true love, Iztaccihuatl.
+On occasion, Popocatepetl will spew ash, reminding those watching that he is always in attendance and that he will always protect his true love, Iztaccihuatl.

 For the Best Bullion Market News...